Crime in Los Angeles

-Crime in Los Angeles has varied throughout time, reaching peaks between the 1970s and 1990s.
+Crime in Los Angeles has varied throughout time, reaching peaks between the 1980s and 1990s.

 In 2012, the Los Angeles Police Department reported that crime had declined in the city for the 10th consecutive year.
-In 2013, Los Angeles reported 296 homicides in the city proper, which corresponds to a rate of 6.3 per 100,000 population—a notable decrease from 1980, when the all time homicide rate of 34.2 per 100,000 population was reported for the year.

 In 2014, there were 260 homicides, at a rate of 6.7 per 100,000 people.

 In 2015, it was revealed that the LAPD had been under-reporting crime for eight years, making the crime rate in the city appear much lower than it really is.
 Approximately 14,000 assaults went unreported as "minor offenses" rather than violent crimes.
-Additionally, recent years have seen more crime in the increasingly gentrified downtown area.
 However, these inaccuracies do not affect the general downward trend in crime in Los Angeles.

 The city is patrolled by the Los Angeles Police Department.
 California Highway Patrol and Los Angeles County Sheriff's Department also assist.

 Zoot Suit Riots (1943)

 The Zoot Suit Riots were a series of riots on June 3–8, 1943 in Los Angeles, California, United States, involving American servicemen stationed in Southern California and young Latino and Mexican American city residents.
 American servicemen and white Angelenos attacked and stripped children, teenagers, and youths who wore zoot suits, ostensibly because they considered the outfits, which were made from large amounts of fabric, to be unpatriotic during World War II.
 Rationing of fabrics and certain foods was required at the time for the war effort.
 While most of the violence was directed toward Mexican American youth, African American, and Filipino American youths who were wearing zoot suits were also attacked.
 The Zoot Suit Riots were related to fears and hostilities aroused by the coverage of the Sleepy Lagoon murder trial, following the killing of a young Latino man in what was then an unincorporated commercial area near Los Angeles.